 collects payments or third-party reimbursements from or on behalf of Residents to pay for the provision of assistance with the Activities of Daily Living, or arranges for the same.

+Basic Health Services.
+Certain services provided at an Assisted Living Residence certified to provide such services by employees of the Residence that are qualified to administer such services or a qualified third party in accordance with a Medical Order issued by an Licensed Independent Provider; provided, however, that such services shall include all of the following: (i) injections; (ii) the application or replacement of simple non-sterile dressings; (iii) the management of oxygen on a regular and continuing basis; (iv) specimen collection and the completion of a home diagnostic test, including, but not limited to, COVID-19 testing, influenza testing, warfarin, prothrombin or international normalized ratio testing, and glucose testing; provided, that such home diagnostic test or monitoring is approved by the United States Food and Drug Administration for home use; and (v) application of ointments or drops.

 Bathing Facility.
 A room equipped with a showerhead or a bathtub to enable one person to take a shower or a bath.

 Certification.
-EOEA's initial approval, or subsequent renewal of that approval, of the qualifications of an Applicant or Sponsor to operate and maintain an Assisted Living Residence subject to the requirements of St. 1994, c.
-354, and 651 CMR 12.00.
+EOAI's initial approval, or subsequent renewal of that approval, of the qualifications of an Applicant or Sponsor to operate and maintain an Assisted Living Residence subject to the requirements of M.G.L. c.
+19D and 651 CMR 12.00.

 Certified Provider of Ancillary Health Services.
 A person or legal entity certified to provide home health care services or hospice care services under Title XVIII of the Social Security Act 49, Stat.
 620 (1935) or an entity licensed under M.G.L. c.
 111 that provides physician services, pharmacy services, restorative therapies, podiatry, hospice services, and/or home health aide services.

+Clinical Professional.
+A licensed health care provider who provides health services, including Basic Health Services, within his or her scope of practice to Residents of an Assisted Living Residence.

 Computation of Time.
 In computing any period of time under 651 CMR 12.00, the day of the act which initiates the running of the time period shall not be counted.
-The last day of the time period shall be included, unless it is a Saturday, Sunday or legal holiday or any other day on which EOEA is closed, in which case the period shall run until the end of the next business day.
-When the time period is less than seven days, any days when EOEA is closed shall be excluded from the computation.
+The last day of the time period shall be included, unless it is a Saturday, Sunday or legal holiday or any other day on which EOAI is closed, in which case the period shall run until the end of the next business day.
+When the time period is less than seven days, any days when EOAI is closed shall be excluded from the computation.

 Controlled Substances.
 For the purposes of 651 CMR 12.00, controlled substances shall include all Class II controlled substances identified by 21 U.S.C. c.
 13, and any Class I controlled substances identified by 21 U.S.C. c.
 13, that may be legally prescribed according to the laws of the Commonwealth.

-Elderly Housing.
-Any residential premises available for lease by elderly or disabled individuals which is financed or subsidized in whole or in part by state or federal housing programs established primarily to furnish housing rather than housing and personal services, and which was never licensed under M.G.L. c.
-111.
+EOAI.
+The Executive Office of Aging & Independence, formerly known as the Executive Office of Elder Affairs, a department within the Executive Office of Health and Human Services established pursuant to M.G.L. c.
+6A, § 16.

-EOEA.
-The Executive Office of Elder Affairs.
+EOHHS.
+The Executive Office of Health and Human Services established pursuant to M.G.L. c.
+6A, § 2.

 EOHHS Agency.
-The Executive Office of Health and Human Services (EOHHS) or any department, agency, commission, office, board, division, or any other body within EOHHS as set out in M.G.L. c.
-6A, § 16.
+Any department, agency, commission, office, board, division, or other body within and subject to EOHHS under M.G.L. c.
+6A, § 16, including EOAI.

 Evidence Informed Falls Prevention Program.
 The use of the best available knowledge and research to guide the design and implementation of a program to assess Resident risk for falls and establish preventive measures and situational procedures.

-12.02: continued